Second-Order Assortative Mixing in Social Networks: Conclusion

 \section{Conclusion}

+Our experimental results demonstrated very strong-second order assortative mixing in social networks where human are in charge of forming connections; but weaker, or even negative values for biological and technological networks where there is a lack of social preference.

+We examined a larger variety of other network properties in an effort to establish whether second-order assortative mixing was induced from other network properties such as its power law distribution, cluster coefficient, and bipartite graphs.
+However, although some of them might be a contributing factor, none of these properties was found to provide an adequate explanation.
+We therefore conclude that second-order assortative mixing is a new property, which reveals a new dimension to the hierarchical structure present in social networks.

-For social networks, the degree of a node, i.e.~the number of people a person is linked to, is often considered a proxy for the prominence or importance of a person.
+For social networks, the degree of a node is often considered a proxy for the prominence or importance of a person.
 First order assortative mixing has then been interpreted as indicating that if two people interact in a social network then they are likely to have similar prominence.
-However, the much stronger second order assortative mixing suggests that if two people interact in a social network then the importance of the most prominent person each knows is very likely to be the same.

-Our experimental results demonstrated very strong second order assortative mixing in social networks, but weaker, or even negative values for biological and technological networks.
-We examined a larger variety of other network properties in an effort to establish whether second-order assortative mixing was induced from other network properties such as its power law distribution, cluster coefficient, triangles and bipartite graphs.
-However, none of these properties was found to provide an adequate explanation.
-We therefore conclude that second-order assortative mixing is a fundamental property of social networks.

-Whether our most prominent contacts serve to introduce us (since much of the time they are the same person) or we simply prefer to mix with people who know similarly important people, remains an open question.
-Our work reveals a new dimension to the hierarchical structure present in social networks.
+The much stronger second-order assortative mixing suggests that there could be an even stronger social parity when measuring the prominence of a person's contacts.
+Whether our most prominent contacts serve to introduce us or we simply prefer to mix with people who know similarly important people, remains an open question.

 We expect that our work will provide new clues for studying the structure and evolution of social networks as well as complex networks in general.